A multidimensional generalization of Symanzik polynomials: Symanzik polynomials on simplicial complexes

-\begin{ex} Let $\S$ be the following $\Delta$-complex.
-We take two copies of Figure \ref{fig:real_projective_plane} and we identify the four edges labeled by $a$, and the four edges labeled by $b$.
-Then $\~\S$ has two connected components: the interiors of each copy.
-But it has only one equivalent class because $\rk(\Cyc_2(\S))=1$. \end{ex}
+\begin{example} Let $\S$ be the following $\Delta$-complex.
+We take two copies of Figure~\ref{5:fig:real_projective_plane} and we identify the four edges labeled by $a$, and the four edges labeled by $b$.
+Then $\smS$ has two connected components: the interiors of each copy.
+But it has only one equivalent class because $\rk(\Cyc_2(\S))=1$. \end{example}

-\begin{ex} For any $U\in\M_{p,l}(\Z)$, it is not hard to create a CW-complex $\S$ (of dimension $2$) such that $U$ is the matrix associated to the cellular boundary operator of $\S$.
+\begin{example} For any $U\in\M_{p,l}(\Z)$, it is not hard to create a regular CW-complex $\S$ (of dimension $2$) such that $U$ is the matrix associated to the cellular boundary operator of $\S$.
 Thus, triangulating $\S$, there is a simplicial complex $\Delta$ and a factorization of $\Sym_2(\Delta; x)$ of the form $\det(UX'U^\tran)$.
-Hence, one can somehow obtain any possible Symanzik polynomial from simplicial complexes. \end{ex}
+Hence, one can somehow obtain any possible Symanzik polynomial from simplicial complexes. \end{example}